varsub/venom-phylogenetics/README.md

 For this project, I collected 111 snake venom mRNA sequences from 9 species of venemous snakes in Bangladesh.
 I performed a multiple sequence alignment, visualized highly conserved regions, found the best-fit model of evolution, and ultimately used this information to generate a phylogenetic tree of the sequence.
 This tree is informative in developing polyvalent antivenoms, able to mitigate the effects of envenomation from various types of snakes.

+The mRNA sequences I collected are stored as `VenomSeqs.fasta`.
 My full writeup for this project is stored as `Final Research Project_Varun Subramaniam`.